matsen/teaching/courses/GS541/index.md

 title: 'GS541 home'
 ---

-Welcome to the phylogenetics module of Genome Sciences 541.
+_Welcome to the phylogenetics module of Genome Sciences 541._

 After this course, I hope you will be able to

 * recognize situations when evolutionary thinking is important
 * understand basic features of evolutionary trees
 * be familiar with the various types of tree inference, and when they are useful
-* be able to apply codon-based tests for natural selection
+* be able to apply codon-based tests for natural selection.

 ## Prerequisites